 The Office of University Sustainability at Purdue employs a number of graduate and undergraduate assistants, who are invaluable in collecting and organizing valuable data on Purdue’s many sustainable initiatives.
 Our present student assistants are listed below.

-Allison Turner is an intern at the Office of University Sustainability and will spearhead the Eco-Reps program for the 2013-2014 academic year.
-Allison is a junior pursuing a degree in Natural Resources & Environmental Science and Political Science, and wishes Eco-Reps was around when she was a freshman.
+Allison Turner is an intern at the Office of University Sustainability and she has spearheaded the Eco-Reps program since the 2013 academic year.
+Allison is a senior finishing her dual degree in Natural Resources & Environmental Science and Political Science, and wishes Eco-Reps was around when she was a freshman.
 Allison is a 2013 Udall Scholar, and Purdue’s first Udall Scholar.